aimms/how-to/Articles/120/120-pro-user-groups.rst

 After executing this code, only if the app user who is a member of the group Planners, he will see data in the widgets referencing ``'startProduction'``, and ``'durationProduction'.``

-Note that a user can be a member of multiple AIMMS PRO user groups; that is why the "+=" is used above – by executing code similar to the above for each potential user group the current app user belongs to, that user is granted data access to the union of identifiers that are specific to a user group.
+Note that a user can be a member of multiple AIMMS Cloud user groups; that is why the "+=" is used above – by executing code similar to the above for each potential user group the current app user belongs to, that user is granted data access to the union of identifiers that are specific to a user group.

-In this blog post we have considered restricting information to an AIMMS app user based on the roles assigned to that app user via the AIMMS PRO user groups.
-In the upcoming blog post in this series, we are going to discuss the building blocks for exchanging files between AIMMS PRO storage on the one hand and the storage system directly available to the app user.
+In this blog post we have considered restricting information to an AIMMS app user based on the roles assigned to that app user via the AIMMS Cloud user groups.
+In the upcoming blog post in this series, we are going to discuss the building blocks for exchanging files between AIMMS PRO Storage on the one hand and the storage system directly available to the app user.

 Sample App
 ----------